kurdin/console-remote-server/README.md

 Copy all files in `./build` folder to your HTTP server root folder for your private remote console server domain

-See examples HTTP server configuration examples in `config/console.nginx.example.conf` and semi auto deployment script in `.shipit` files
+See examples of HTTP server configuration in `config/console.nginx.example.conf` and semi auto deployment script in `.shipit` files

 ## More Information